universidad-zaragoza/PACS/problems/problems.md

 	c) Local Memory is an abstraction not present in OpenCL

+	d) Workitems in the same workgroup

-	d) None of the previous ones
+	e) None of the previous ones

+3. In OpenCL, workitems that access global shared variable must explicitly assure memory order in order to avoid race conditions

+	a) Always

+	b) Just in case they do not belong to the same workgroup

+	c) Just in case they do belong to the same workgroup

+	d) Never

 # Exercises